bpoplauschi/ImageCachingBenchmark/README.md

 To achieve a great user experience, it’s important to understand what is going on under the iOS hood when we cache and load images.

-Also, the benchmarks on the most used image caching open source libraries can be of great help when choosing you solution.
+Also, the benchmarks on the most used image caching open source libraries can be of great help when choosing your solution.

 ## Classical approach